-During the year, Inland Revenue Board (IRB) upon completion of its audit, issued a 'Notice of Reduced Assessment' to MA (Sepang) for the taxes paid in prior years and subsequently refunded RM164,469,000.
-The outcome of the IRB's audit also gave confirmation and clarity to the ability of the Company to utilise the investment allowance granted of which the directors are of the view it can be utilised against its future taxable profits.
+In the prior year, Inland Revenue Board (IRB) upon completion of its audit, issued a 'Notice of Reduced Assessment' to MA (Sepang) for the taxes paid in prior years and subsequently fully refunded RM21,927,000 (2020: RM164,469,000).
+The outcome of the IRB's audit also indicates the ability of the Company to utilise the investment allowance granted of which the directors are of the view it can be utilised against its future taxable profits.